 The Delegate of the People's Republic of China: Thank you, Madam President.
-In June this year at the Twelfth Ministerial Conference of the World Trade Organization, members reached a package of agreements on issues such as WTO reform, waiver of the intellectual property rights for COVID-19 vaccines, fishery subsidies, food security and e-commerce with fruitful results.
+In June this year at the Twelfth Ministerial Conference of the World Trade Organization, members reached a package of agreements on issues such as WTO reform, exemption of intellectual property rights for COVID-19 vaccines, fishery subsidies, food security and e-commerce with fruitful results.
 This is a crucial and important victory for multilateralism and it reflects the determination of WTO members to jointly tackle global challenges and promote the recovery of the world economy.

-As a staunch supporter of the multilateral trading system, China is willing to work with Asian and African countries to promote the implementation of the MC12 outcomes, to expedite the ratification process of the Agreement on Fishery Subsidies and to actively participate in the follow-up negotiations on fisheries subsidies adhering to the principles of transparency, inclusiveness and non-discrimination.
-My government would actively participate in the consultation on waiver of intellectual property rights for COVID-19 diagnosis and treatment equipment, mainly focusing on the accessibility and affordability for Asian and African developing countries.

-China would like to enhance communication and cooperation with the AALCO Member States on WTO Reforms as well as other important issues aiming to promote the multilateral trading system and global economic governance.
+As a staunch supporter of the multilateral trading system, China is willing to work with Asian and African countries to promote the implementation of the MC12 results, speed up the ratification process of the Fishery Subsidies Agreement that has been reached, and actively participate in the follow-up negotiations on fisheries subsidies; adhere to the principles of transparency, inclusiveness and non-discrimination, actively participate in the consultation on intellectual property exemption of new coronary pneumonia diagnosis and treatment products, pay attention to and solve the accessibility and affordability of new coronary pneumonia related products for developing members; strengthen communication and cooperation on WTO reform and other important issues, and promote the first WTO Specific reform proposals were formulated before the 13th Ministerial Conference to allow the multilateral trading system to play a greater role in global economic governance.

-Madam President, as for the UNCITRAL Working Group III on the Investor-State Dispute Settlement Reform, China believes that it will help overcome the shortcomings of the current investment dispute settlement mechanism and help maintain the balance between investors and States.
+The reform of the UNCITRAL Working Group III on the Investor-State Dispute Settlement Reform will help overcome the shortcomings of the current investment dispute settlement mechanism and help maintain the balance between investors and host countries.
 China supports this reform.
-My government is willing to promote communication with UNCITRAL members especially in the Asian and African region to jointly advance the reform process.
+China is also willing to maintain communication with UNCITRAL member countries in Asia and Africa to jointly advance the reform process.
 Thank you, Madam President.
-Thank you all.